junobuild/examples/README.md

 - [svelte](./svelte/README.md): a collection of examples developed with Svelte
 - [vanilla](./vanilla): a sample app in vanilla Javascript that showcases authentication, datastore and storage usage
+- [node](./node): a sample NodeJS script that showcases queries to Juno